VICONISEM/QRAM/README.md

 - **Quantum Superposition:** Exploiting the quantum superposition principle for simultaneous storage of multiple states.
 - **Entanglement for Redundancy:** Utilizing entanglement for redundancy, enhancing error correction capabilities.
 - **Dynamic Resource Allocation:** Implementing dynamic resource allocation for optimal qubit utilization.
+- this circuit It was invented by scientists inside the paper and there is a patent : https://patents.google.com/patent/US11093850B1/en
 - the link of paper: https://ieeexplore.ieee.org/document/9568972?denied=

 ## Getting Started